gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 This is a fairly simple implementation of a raspberry pi using a light sensor to control an LED strip.
 The LED strip is for porch lights on my townhouse.

 # Technical Description
-This uses a Raspberry Pi 3b v1.2 to control a WS2812b LED strip.
+This uses a Raspberry Pi 3b to control a WS2812b LED strip.
+The LED strip is strung along the top edge of the porch.
+Each LED strip is enclosed in an aluminum trough, or strip, and covered with a plastic diffuser.
+At each end is a power connection for a 5v power supply and ground.
+At one end is a separate 5v power connection, a ground connection, and a control connection which are all attached to the Raspberry Pi.
+The separate power supply is needed because the there are approximately 510 pixel lights to be driven.
+THe power supply, a power strip, and the Raspberry Pi are all housed in a junction box.

 # High Level Diagram